agiliq/tweetable-python/string-manipulation.rst

 .. code-block:: bash

     python -c "s=input('Enter a string: ');print('{} is {} a Palindrome'.format(s, '' if s==s[::-1] else 'not'))"

+A palindrome is a word, number, or other sequence of characters which reads the same backward as forward.
+Python's extended slicing syntax :code:`[::-1]` returns the reverse of a given string or an iterable.

 Find all valid anagrams of a word